 The procedure is similar to clause 8.11.3 of 3GPP TS 23.222 [2] with the following difference:

-- In step 1, more information about API invoker (application service info like ASP id, application id) and purpose of data processing can be sent from API invoker to CCF during service API authorization procedure.
+- In step 1, more information about API invoker (application service info like ASP id, application id) and purpose of data processing (e.g. location resource to be used for tracking on the map) can be sent from API invoker to CCF during service API authorization procedure.

-NOTE: Application service info are applicable for both AF side API invoker and UE side API invoker.
+NOTE 1: Application service info are applicable for both AF side API invoker and UE side API invoker.

-- In step 2, if received, the CCF additionally verifies application service info.
+- In step 2, if received, the CCF additionally verifies application service info